 Here are our 7 Best options for how to soundproof a window.

-For convenience, I included some Amazon link for the products you will need to get this DIY window soundproofing block done.
+For convenience, I included some Amazon links for the products you will need to get this DIY window soundproofing block done.

 First, you need to measure the window.
 Make sure to have the exact measurements because you do not want to go through building one of these and not have it fit.
 If there are cracks on the sides, it renders the soundproof window block useless.